cfit-interns/wakafrontend/README.md

 # wakafrontend
-This is for netlify depolyment
+this is the front end folder for the netlify